 Reference compounds should be of known purity.
 You should determine the stability of reference.
-For some antimicrobial compounds fresh dilutions should be prepared daily.
-You should assess linearity using at least five standard concentrations ranging from the limit of quantitation to the maximum concentration expected to be found in the sample extract, or the proposed maximum residue limit, whichever is higher.
+For some antimicrobial compounds, fresh dilutions should be prepared daily.
+You should assess linearity using at least 5 standard concentrations ranging from the limit of quantitation to the maximum concentration expected to be found in the sample extract, or the proposed maximum residue limit, whichever is higher.

 The recommended acceptance criterion for a standard curve is dependent upon the format of the standard curve.
 Calibration standard curves generated by fortification of a control matrix and processed through the procedure are subject to the same acceptance criteria as the samples (see Precision).
-Calibration standard curves generated by standards in solvent/buffer or by fortification of control matrix extract would require more stringent acceptance criteria (repeatability of 15 per cent or less at all concentrations, except at or below the limit of quantitation, where it can be less than or equal to 20 per cent).
+Calibration standard curves generated by standards in solvent/buffer or by fortification of control matrix extract would require more stringent acceptance criteria (repeatability of 15% or less at all concentrations, except at or below the limit of quantitation, where it can be less than or equal to 20%).

 Some assays (for example, microbiological assays) could require log transformations to achieve linearity where other assays (for example enzyme-linked immunosorbent assays (ELISA) and radioimmunoassays) could require a more complicated mathematical function to establish the relationship between concentration and response.
 Again, you should verify acceptability of the function selected by evaluating the residuals generated when that function is used.